arfc/rollo/docs/source/usersguide/run_rollo.rst

 The checkpoint file also acts as a restart file.
 If a **ROLLO** simulation ends prematurely, the checkpoint file can be used to restart the code from the most recent generation and continue the simulation.
-The checkpoint file is described in :ref:`checkpoint_rollo`.
+Further description can be found in the :ref:`checkpoint file section <checkpoint_rollo>`.